Open-App-Library/OpenAppLibrary.org/_posts/2018-11-13-qt-icon-themes.md

 ![Before and after: HiDPI icons](/images/qt5-icons/hidpi.png)

+## Note for qt deployment

+Be aware that you have to deploy a plugin in case of svg images.
+You find the SVG + QIconEnginePlugin (as described under https://doc.qt.io/qt-5/qicon.html) plugins/iconengines.
+Otherwise the theme switch doesn't work.

 ## Did I miss anything about icon packs?

 Hope you have enjoyed this article.
 If you have any further questions or have any ideas to improve this guide, don't hesitate to drop a comment below.